hundeo:

 The right food

-Due to its short and smooth coat, a pug is quite easy to care for.
+Due to its short and smooth coat, the pug is relatively easy to care for.
 It requires less grooming than many other dog breeds.
-However, since the pug is slightly hairy throughout the year, it is also worthwhile to brush it regularly to get rid of loose hair.
+However, as the pug sheds easily all year round, it is worth brushing it regularly to remove loose hair.

-Much more important with him is the care of his health.
-The pug is a brachycephalic breed.
-He has a roundish head and a short muzzle with slightly protruding eyes.
-Therefore, in breeds like his, in the context of brachycephalic syndrome, there are more often serious problems with breathing.
-Therefore, his muzzle needs special attention.
+Much more important is the care of his health.
+The Pug is a brachycephalic breed.
+It has a rounded head and a short muzzle with slightly protruding eyes.
+For this reason, breeds like the Pug often suffer from brachycephalic syndrome, i.e. severe breathing problems.
+Their muzzle therefore requires special attention.

 Suitable accessories

-A pug is a very playful dog with moderate energy.
-Especially with treats you let him develop a lot of motivation for dog training.
-Thus, you can teach him nice tricks.
-As accessories for a pug are suitable accessories articles for small dogs.
+The pug is a very playful dog with moderate energy.
+You can motivate him for dog training, especially with treats.
+This way you can teach him nice tricks.
+Accessories for small dogs are suitable for a pug.

-A pug has a weak undercoat.
-Therefore, especially in winter months, you should get him a suitable winter coat.
-Also, when giving treats, switch to low-calorie varieties.
+A pug has a thin undercoat.
+That's why you should buy him a suitable winter coat, especially in winter.
+And switch to low-calorie treats.

 Pug history